lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 If the EAD_1 field is present, the SPO processes the EAD items included therein.

-Once all such EAD items have been processed the SPO transfers control back to EDHOC.
+Once all such EAD items have been processed, the SPO transfers control back to EDHOC.
 When doing so, the SPO also provides EDHOC with any produced EAD items to include in the EAD field of the next outgoing EDHOC message.

 Then, EDHOC resumes its execution and advances its protocol state.

+Future extensions of EDHOC or external security applications integrated into EDHOC might require a processing of EDHOC message_1 that is more advanced than the currently expected one.
+In particular, an EAD item conveyed in EDHOC message_1 might specify the authentication credential CRED associated with the Initiator (by value or by reference), as wrapped in a cryptographically protected "envelope".
+In such a case, the processing of an incoming EDHOC message_1 shares similarities with that of an incoming EDHOC message_2 or message_3 (see {{sec-message-side-processing-m2-m3}}), as it is further elaborated in {{sec-message-side-processing-m1-advanced}}.

 ## EDHOC message_4 ## {#sec-message-side-processing-m4}